vasilakisfil/Introspected-REST/README.md

 The reason we choose `OPTIONS` here is because **this method has been historically used for getting informtation on methods supported on a specific resource**.

-Specifically **the (HTTP) RFC mentions that this method should be used to determine the capabilities of the server, for that particular resource** so we feel **HTTP OPTIONS is a perfect match for API introspection**.
+Specifically the (HTTP) RFC mentions that this method should be used to determine the capabilities of the server, for that particular resource so we feel HTTP OPTIONS is a perfect match for API introspection.

 > The OPTIONS method requests information about the communication
 > options available for the target resource, at either the origin